 ASN and BSN Degree Overviews

 Aspiring registered nurses can earn a 2-year associate's degree at a community college or nursing school.
 ASN programs are generally open to those with a high school diploma or GED.

 The curriculum of an associate's degree program teaches students basic nursing skills through a combination of classroom theory and hands-on clinical practicums.
-Students often take general education courses in math, science and English.
 Depending on the school, program curriculum may also include liberal arts courses for students looking to transfer to a BSN program.

 Typical coursework found in each program may include the following: